oersted/projects/README.md

 ## Bonobo

-Status: Jan 2017 - ongoing
+Status: Jan 2017 - inactive

 Bonobo is a lightweight ETL framework that I very much like, I would love to use it in my day-to-day work.
 However, there's a dealbreaker: there's no way to do parallel processing with it.
 I have decided to implement it myself.